-Known as the City of Opera, Seville is the setting for around 100 operas, the most famous, surely, being ting for around 100 operas, the most famous, surely, being 'Carmen'.
+Known as the City of Opera, Seville is the setting for around 100 operas, the most famous, surely, being 'Carmen'.
 Renowned composers such as 'Beethoven', 'Bizet', 'Mozart', 'Rossini' and 'Verdi' have all been inspired by this fabulous City.

 Recommended restaurants for dinner include: